 “How do you know which to speak with someone?”
 I asked my local friend Deborah.
 “You just feel it,” she replied.

-This side of the Alps gets twice as many sunny days as in Austria, yet from the snowmelt has no shortage of clean, “soft” water, has mind-blowingly gorgeous countryside, world-class skiing, rock climbing on world-famous mountains, and truly has a culture and all its own.
+This side of the Alps gets at least twice as many sunny days as in Austria, yet from the snowmelt has no shortage of clean, “soft” water, has mind-blowingly gorgeous countryside, world-class skiing, rock climbing on world-famous mountains, and truly a culture all its own.